Quatlus/quatlus_blog/_posts/2018-07-02-welcome-to-jekyll.markdown

 date:   2018-07-02 17:47:59 +0200
 categories: jekyll update
 ---
-Initialized the first row of th LED Matrix with Mover Objects set to 'On'.
-The Mover Class is adapted form Dan Shiffmans `Nature of Code` [Video][video1], but dont uses Accelleration.
-Instead the Velocity is set direcly by the value of the two Potentiometers.
-The analogeRead gives each Mover Object its own value and so after some time the row pattern dissolves to some random organic "clouds" or "rain" or "fire" pattern.
+Initialized the first row of the LED Matrix with Mover Objects set to ‘On’.
+The Mover Class is adapted form Dan Shiffmans `Nature of Code` [Video][video1], but doen't use acceleration.
+Instead the velocity is set direcly by the value of the two potentiometers.
+The analogRead gives each Mover Object its own value and so after some time the row pattern dissolves to some random organic “clouds”, “rain” or “fire” pattern.

-In the next Test I will try to include Accelleration.
+In the next test I will try to include acceleration.

 {% highlight ruby %}
 #include "LedControl.h"